Skip to main content

 1. Why Choose Anti-Bacterial Paint for a Safer Home Environment?

 We all care for our loved ones and will do whatever it takes to ensure their safety.
-Nerolac’s anti-bacterial paint, Impressions Eco Clean, takes this cause to the next level by providing you with paints that resist bacterial growth on the surface of your walls.
+Nerolac's anti-bacterial wall paint, Impressions Kashmir, takes this cause to the next level by providing you with paints that resist bacterial growth on the surface of your walls.
 Harmful bacteria that grow on your walls are responsible for a wide range of illnesses and infections.
-The only way to keep this at bay is by using an anti-bacterial and fungal resistant paint for your walls.
+The only way to keep this at bay is by using an anti-bacterial and fungal-resistant paint for your walls.

-Some people love the smell of fresh paint, but it may not be a good idea to immediately occupy a newly painted room.
+Some people love the smell of fresh paint, but it's not a good idea to immediately occupy a newly painted room.
 Make sure you keep the air in the room flowing while the painting is getting done.
-Keep your doors and windows open and, prevent older people, children, and pets from harm.
+Keep your doors and windows open throughout the Nerolac Paint Guide and for at least a few hours afterward, and prevent older people, children, and pets from entering freshly painted spaces until fumes have cleared.

 Key Takeaways

-• Choose anti-bacterial and low VOC paints to support a healthier indoor environment and reduce harmful wall bacteria growth.
+• Choose anti-bacterial and low VOC wall paint to support a healthier indoor environment and reduce harmful wall bacteria growth.

 • Maintain proper room ventilation during and after painting to minimize exposure to paint fumes and improve indoor air quality.